Expected information gain estimation via density approximations: Sample allocation and dimension reduction: EIG estimation using transportation of measure

 To summarize, evaluating EIG according to the expressions above involves: (i) approximating a conditional and/or a marginal density, depending on what problem information is \textit{a priori} available (e.g., samples versus the ability to evaluate exact densities); and (ii) using samples $\{x^i, y^i\}_{i=1}^M$ from $\pi_{X,Y}$ to approximate the outer expectation.
 We then have four estimators that are useful in practice:

 The first two provide stochastic upper and lower bounds as described in~\eqref{bounds_EIG}.
-The last three can be used in the likelihood-free setting, as the expressions do not involve evaluating the likelihood function $\pi_{Y|X}$; the second does require evaluating the prior density, however.
+The last three can be used in the likelihood-free setting, as the expressions do not involve evaluating the likelihood function $\pi_{Y|X}$; the second, however, does require evaluating the prior density.
+To be precise, all four estimators are applicable under Case~\ref{assump1}.
+Under Case~\ref{assump2}, the estimators $\widetilde{\mathrm{EIG}}_{\mathrm{pos}}$, $\widetilde{\mathrm{EIG}}_{\mathrm{lik}}$, and $\widetilde{\mathrm{EIG}}_{\mathrm{pr}}$ remain applicable, whereas under Case~\ref{assump3}, only $\widetilde{\mathrm{EIG}}_{\mathrm{lik}}$ and $\widetilde{\mathrm{EIG}}_{\mathrm{pr}}$ are applicable.
+Note that NMC is only applicable in Case~\ref{assump1}.
 In the next section, we will introduce an approach to compute these four EIG estimators using transport maps.